alexvoss/jxml2jsonl/README.md

 Each information-carrying part of an XML element is mapped to an attribute in the object.
 The XML attributes are mapped to a JSON object since attributes in XML cannot repeat.
 Child elements, however, can and so the child nodes are mapped to an array.
+Also, note that tag names and attribute names can collide, so the element's tag name, its attribute and the tag names of its children need to be in separate attributes.

 Now, this representation is not terribly convenient to work with.
 One solution would have been to create an alternative representation that